RogierdeRuijter/Portfolio/src/posts/i-found-a-usecase-for-a-webcomponent.md

 The positioning of the popover is achieved using 2 custom properties, -—bottom and -—left.
-These custom properties are set in JavaScript and represent the pixel values of the anchor element.
+These custom properties are set in JavaScript and represent the pixel values of the anchor element on the viewport.
 We align the bottom of the anchor with the top of the popover, this way it appears underneath the anchor element.

 Most likely, you would want to use relative positioning for this issue, but unfortunately, we cannot do so because the popover resides in the [top layer](https://developer.mozilla.org/en-US/docs/Glossary/Top_layer).
 The top layer is indepedent of the document layer, therefore it lacks any connection to the elements it was close to before.
-This is a blessing and curse.
+This is good because the z-index issues that once plagued us are no longer a problem, but it also means that positioning becomes more challenging.

 ##### CSS anchoring

-There will be a more elegant solution for this in the future, known as [`CSS anchoring`](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_anchor_positioning).
+There is good news for the positioning issue related to the top layer, there will be a more elegant solution for this in the future, known as [`CSS anchoring`](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_anchor_positioning).
 However, until the specification is stable, WebKit has not indicated [its support](https://github.com/WebKit/standards-positions/issues/167#issuecomment-1708871010)